Nani Palkhivala: Criticism of Indian Government

 In his later years, Palkhivala grew increasingly critical of India's governance and administrative structures.
 He characterized the state apparatus as excessively large yet ineffective, arguing that it failed to deliver on essential objectives such as raising living standards, advancing privatization of public sector enterprises, and addressing population growth.
 In 1990, he observed that “the most persistent tendency in India is to have too much government but too little administration; too many laws and too little justice; too many public servants and too little public service; too many controls and too little welfare.”

-In a Rediff interview with Archana Masih, he says "We have no reverence for our Constitution.
-Our Constitution has been amended no less than 78 times in 50 years, unlike the United States constitution which is regarded by the Americans with such reverence that it has been amended only 27 times in 209 years.
+In a Rediff interview with Archana Masih, he says, "We have no reverence for our Constitution.
+Our Constitution has been amended no less than 78 times in 50 years, unlike the United States Constitution, which is regarded by the Americans with such reverence that it has been amended only 27 times in 209 years.
 It is my firm conviction that it is not the Constitution which has failed the people but it is our chosen representatives who have failed the Constitution."

 The economist

 Starting in 1958, every year, following the presentation of the Union Budget in Parliament, Palkhivala delivered public lectures critically analyzing its contents.
 These came to be popularly known as "post - Budget speeches" organized by Forum of Free Enterprise, and they attracted vast crowds, so the venues were repeatedly upgraded, culminating in a gathering at Bombay's Braboune Stadium in 1983, to accommodate his growing audience.

 Describing the Annual Budget meetings, Indian jurist Soli Sorabjee states: "The audience in these meetings was drawn from industrialists, lawyers, businessmen and the common individual.
 Nani's speeches were fascinating for their brevity and clarity.
-His Budget speeches became so popular throughout India and the audience for them grew so large that bigger halls and later the Brabourne Stadium in Bombay had to be booked to keep pace with the demand of an audience of over 20,000.
-It was aptly said that in those days that there were two Budget speeches, one by the Finance Minister and the other by Nani Palkhivala, and Palkhivala's speech was undoubtedly the more popular and sought after."
+His Budget speeches became so popular throughout India, and the audience for them grew so large that bigger halls and later the Brabourne Stadium in Bombay had to be booked to keep pace with the demand of an audience of over 20,000.
+It was aptly said that in those days there were two Budget speeches, one by the Finance Minister and the other by Nani Palkhivala, and Palkhivala's speech was undoubtedly the more popular and sought after."